 After it rains, flat, gray-colored bugs come inside my home.

-Your highly trained Orkin Pest Specialist will inspect your home inside and outside, make an assessment of the situation and develop a customized treatment plan based on science that best fits your needs.
-Call your local Orkin Branch Office to set up a visit by the Orkin Pest Specialist today.
+Your highly trained Orkin Pest Specialist will inspect your home inside and outside, make an assessment of the situation, and develop a customized treatment plan based on science that best fits your needs.
+Contact us to set up a visit by the Orkin Pest Specialist today.

 Our Pest Library